sarkarchandan/MidTerm-Project-SFND-2D-Feature-Tracking/README.md

 |    SIFT       |      FREAK      |     NA      |     NA     |    NA     |
 |    SIFT       |      AKAZE      |     NA      |     NA     |    NA     |
 |    SIFT       |      SIFT       |    1386     | 133.008 ms | 57.978 ms |

+## My analysis and recommendations

+First of all, in my implementation I have found, that `ORB` is the algorithm, which reliably works when combined with most of the key point detectors.
+Overall, I have found `ORB` to be the most efficient descriptor algorithm as well.
+On the detector side I have found `FAST` to be the most efficient detector.
+I have found in my experiments, that the `FAST` and `ORB` is the most efficient combinations of algorithms.

+Firstly, I would like to list top 3 detectors in terms of efficiency, first one being the most efficient among three.
+1. `FAST` (most efficient in key point detection)
+2. `ORB`
+3. `Shi-Tomassi` (although Harris featured slightly better time, but in terms of number of key points detected, Shi-Tomasi has beaten Harris)

+Secondly, the top 3 descriptors.
+1. `ORB` (most efficient in feature description)
+2. `SIFT`
+3. `AKAZE`

+Based on this, the top 3 combinations I would like to recommend with my current implementation are the following.
+1. `FAST` & `ORB` (Overall the best combination both in terms of detected key points and time required).
+2. `ORB` & `ORB`
+3. `FAST` & `SIFT`

+Quite surprisingly, when I used `ORB` algorithm both for key points detection and description it did not come up to be as efficient as combining `FAST` and `ORB`, which I found as the overall best combination.
+For all the combinations, which worked for me I have found mostly true positives along with some false positives.
+I have not focused on this outcome for my recommendation.

+Thank you for reviewing my project.
+Please advise me, if I have implemented something wrongly and what I could do better to improve the observations, I recorded above.